12 Best Rides at Universal Studios Florida (Prioritize These)

 Disclosure: As an Amazon Associate and a partner of other affiliate programs including Booking.com, CJ and Tripster, we may earn commissions from qualifying purchases via links found in this article.

-For example, Islands of Adventure has Seuss and Marvel and the water rides like Dudley Do-Right’s Ripsaw Falls and the Jurassic Park River Adventure.
+You could argue that the rides currently offered at Universal Studios Florida pale in comparison to its sister park Islands of Adventure, at least on paper.
+For example, Islands of Adventure has Seuss and Marvel and water rides like Dudley Do-Right’s Ripsaw Falls, and the Jurassic Park River Adventure.
 Of course, there are also more flat rides like Doctor Doom’s Fearfall and One Fish, Two Fish, Red Fish, Blue Fish.

 However, ask me which park I prefer, and the race is suddenly tighter.
-There’s just something about Universal Studios Orlando.
-You’ve got the new Minion Land and the superior of the parks’ two Wizarding Worlds.
-You’ve got Springfield and the cities from New York to San Francisco.
+There’s just something about Universal Studios Florida.
+You’ve got Minion Land and the superior of the parks’ two Wizarding Worlds.
+You’ve got Springfield, and the cities from New York to San Francisco.
+Maybe the park lacks a single attraction that competes with the great rides in Orlando, but there’s still something special about it.

 Let’s take a look.
 Here are my favorite rides at Universal Studios: